ZcashFoundation/zebra/book/src/user/parameters.md

 Each time a transaction has any sprout joinsplit, sapling spend or sapling output these loaded parameters will be used for the verification process.
 Zebra verifies in parallel and by batches, these parameters are used on each verification done.

-There are 2 different zebrad commands to get this parameters from the internet and load them into zebra:
+There are 2 different zebrad commands to get these parameters from the internet and load them into zebra:

 ## zebrad download